On March 1987,

 The Sun newspaper reported LWR had won 1.5 million listeners.

-Mike Allen a respected former Capital Radio and LBC presenter gave a commendable endorsement on his website in 2013, of LWR’s popularity across London’s airwaves and also confirmed what was written in the papers at the time (although they tend to underplay the real listening figures which was likely to have been over 2 million) regarding the popularity of the station.
+Mike Allen a respected former Capital Radio and LBC presenter gave a commendable endorsement on his website in 2013, of LWR’s popularity across London’s airwaves, confirming reports in the national papers at the time (although they tend to underplay the real listening figures estimated to have been over 2 million).

 ‘Like most other pirates LWR struggled at first to maintain signal strength, quality and also consistent broadcasts.
 But by September 1983, it had established itself sufficiently and under new management grew to cater for a wide variety of specifically black music, including Soul, R&B, Calypso, Jazz, Funk, Latin, Reggae and Hip-Hop.
 By about March 1984 , it was broadcasting 7 days a week.
 It managed to weather the constant DTI raids which had silence JFM and Horizon and carried on broadcasting until 31st December 1988, when it closed down voluntarily to bid for a legal licence (unsuccessfully).
 At the time of it’s closure it was described by national newspaper Mail On Sunday as the largest land based (pirate) station in the UK.